carloslfu/blocklify/README.md

 This proyect is under alpha development, don't use for production, is a work in progress.

+## Importing and exporting code

+There are two use cases that you may take in mind when import code:

+### High level blocks that generates code in many programming languages

+If you need to design or you have a set of blocks that generetes to many programming languages (like core Blockly blocks), you also need a set of code importers.
+One importer per language, each importer contains a list of code patterns that are transformed into blocks.
+The problem here is that if the imported code in most cases don't match any patterns and you may manually do pattern-importers for each pattern that the programming language allows to describe your block.

+### High level blocks that generates code only in one programming language

+In this case there are two possibilities.
+You can do the same as in the previus topic but also you can mix your high level blocks with the Blocklify specific language low-level blocks (i.e. Blocklify JS blocks).
+This approach allows you to do two-way transformation of code (code <-> blocks) and depends on your design if the transfomation is the same.
+You can edit code and import it and modify the blocks and export it, and do it periodically with the same program.

+This approach removes the headeache of make impoter-patterns for each case, because you only cares of implement the importers that you want, incrementally, and the Blocklify specific language low-level blocks fills the other.

 ## Develop

 Proyect details in the [documentation page][docs-page].